 - Download and install the sample app and initially start it to let the service app recognize it.

-- Add the device in Ranorex using the Device Wizard.
-You'll find more details in the section Adding Your iOS device
+- Add the device in Ranorex using the endpoint list.
+You'll find more details in the section Adding iOS device.

 - Start your mobile recording

 Note There is a small sample delivered with Ranorex Studio (can be found on the start page) that shows how the iOS MiniKeePass app can easily be tested with Ranorex.

 Mobile recording with chosen target technology...